-1 Cor. xv. under His feet.
-Until then our Lord's Session is passive also, as in the attitude of expectation : This Man, after He had offered one Heb. x. sacrifice for sins for ever, sat down on the right hand of God; from 12, 13. henceforth expecting till His enemies be made His footstool.
-But Stephen, for his assurance in death, saw the Son of Man STANDING Acts vii. on the right hand of God.
+(2.)
+Hence the Ascension is described as the beginning of a supreme authority which is to end when He hath put all enemies under His feet.
+1 Until then our Lord's Session is passive also, as in the attitude of expectation: But He, when He had offered one sacrifice for sins for ever, sat down on the right hand of God; from henceforth expecting till His enemies be made His footstool.
+2 But Stephen, for his assurance in death, saw the Son of Man STANDING on the right hand of God.3